watzcraft/HauntingHouse/sphinx/source/part3.rst

 |image69|

+I'd recommend using 2048 bit keys.
+To protect your private key from unauthorized use you can enter a password here.
+You will then be prompted for this password before every use of the key.
-I'd recommend using 208 bit keys, then press "Generate".
-Save the keys and transport them to the respective clients.
+Press "Generate".
+Save the keys and transport the public keys to the respective servers.

 You can configure a configuration by adding a "New Site".
 Under "Advanced..." you can enter your private key.